Charge Nurse (RN) Salary

 Popular Skills for Charge Nurse (RN)

 Survey takers working as RN Charge Nurses report using a large range of professional skills.
-Most notably, skills in Operating Room / OR, Labor & Delivery, Birthing, Recovery / Post-Anesthesia Care Unit, and Intensive Care Unit are correlated to pay that is above average, with boosts between 8 percent and 16 percent.
-Skills that are correlated to lower pay, on the other hand, include Geriatrics, Hospice, and Pediatrics.
-Most people familiar with Acute Care also know Medicine / Surgery and Geriatrics.
+Most notably, skills in Operating Room / OR, Recovery / Post-Anesthesia Care Unit, Labor & Delivery, Birthing, and Intensive Care Unit are correlated to pay that is above average, with boosts between 8 percent and 16 percent.
+Skills that are correlated to lower pay, on the other hand, include Geriatrics, Pediatrics, and Hospice.
+For most people, competency in Acute Care indicates knowledge of Medicine / Surgery and Geriatrics.

 Pay by Experience Level for Charge Nurse (RN)